MicroEJ/docs/VEEPortingGuide/architecture7Migration.rst

 This chapter describes the steps to migrate a VEE Port from Architecture ``7.x`` to Architecture ``8.0.0``.

-As a reminder, refer to the :ref:`Architecture 8.0.0 Changelog <changelog-8.0.0>` section for getting the full list of changes and updates.
+As a reminder, refer to the :ref:`Architecture 8.0.0 Changelog <changelog-8.0.0>` section for the complete list of changes and updates.

 Update Platform Configuration Additions
 ---------------------------------------